jacobtread/libreofficekit/README.md

 > [!IMPORTANT]
 >
-> LibreOffice has some broken behavior in the newer versions where the cleanup
+> LibreOffice has some broken behavior in the newer versions where some process end cleanup logic causes a segmentation fault when the program exists.
-> functions of Office cause segmentation faults, you must keep around a single
-> instance of Office around for the duration of your program
+>
+> Versions that are not affected by this LibreOffice bug are versions 6.x with
+> the latest being 6.4.7.2, any versions newer than this seem to be affected by
+> this bug.
+This bug is present in all versions newer than 6.x including latest (25.2.0.0.alpha0+ as at 1 Sep 2024)
+>
+> You can find downloads to 6.4.7.2 on the download archives https://downloadarchive.documentfoundation.org/libreoffice/old/6.4.7.2/ but its recommended you use the latest version instead in most cases.

 ## Converting a file